 This 60 year old male had suffered from severe psoriasis for 5 years.
 The plaque and scaling skin almost covered his whole body.
 It was the worst case I had ever seen.
 However, his response after only 3 weeks' treatment of twice weekly application of wheatgrass extract was extraordinary to say the least.

 As you can see, the very thick plaque (the raised, thickened areas) has almost disappeared and is replace for the greater part by normal skin.
-This was one of the most extraordinary recoveries I had ever seen using wheatgrass extract therapeutically.
+This was quite an extraordinary recovery.

 Case No. 2.
 Psoriasis 20 years.
 63 y.o. male